Kairotic/liveloom/paper/paper.md

 discouraged by instructors in favour of more fixed design processes.

-@Armitage2018 brings together female perspectives on live coding in the Algorave scene, relating one interviews experience of live coding "... as a way of working through their daily life, adding structures to it and providing functions for being.
+@Armitage2018 brings together female perspectives on live coding in the Algorave scene, relating one interviewee's experience of live coding "... as a way of working through their daily life, adding structures to it and providing functions for being.
 These lived patterns merge with their daydreams and expressions of colour and geometry to form